-I am a counselling psychologist and psychotherapist offering psychoanalytically informed psychotherapy and counselling.
+I am a counselling psychologist and psychoanalytic psychotherapist offering psychotherapy and counselling.
 I see patients in face-to-face meetings on a minimum of a once weekly basis.
 Psychotherapy is an in depth therapy that can help people achieve lasting change in how they experience themselves and others.
 Counselling is less intense, involving once weekly meetings for perhaps a year or so but often not longer.
 I offer both types of psychological therapy.

 Training, qualifications & experience